Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

 Points 3-4 are not always possible.
 It depends very much on flexibility of your language and the piece you are trying to abstract.

-In case your language can't handle it, skip implementation and just describe your technique, make it popular, giving birth to new design pattern.
+In case your language can't handle it, skip implementation and just describe your technique, make it popular, giving birth to a new design pattern.
 This way you can continue writing repetitive code without feeling bad about it.

 ## Back to real-life